ticki/termion/README.md

 Termion is quite convenient, due to its complete coverage of essential TTY features, providing one consistent API.
 Termion is rather low-level containing only abstraction aligned with what actually happens behind the scenes.
-For something more high-level, refer to inquirer-rs, which uses Termion as backend.
+For something more high-level, refer to [inquirer-rs](https://github.com/Munksgaard/inquirer-rs), which uses Termion as backend, and [Cursive](https://github.com/gyscos/Cursive), which provides an option for a termion backend.

 Termion generates escapes and API calls for the user.
 This makes it a whole lot cleaner to use escapes.